ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+bundle, toasting himself against the
+chimney, and upparently plunged into a
+state of profound meditation.
+Finding
+upon enquiry that he belonged tn the 9th
+Illinois, one of the most gallantly-
+bennvcit and heavy-losing regiments at
+the Fort DonneUon battle, and part of
 which was aboard, I liegan to
 interrogate him on the subject.
 His
 philosophy was so much in the